Vyral/base-template/_posts/2017-11-09-youve-given-us-your-business-so-were-giving-you-free-pie.md

 {% include pullquote.html %}

-All you need to do is fill out the form linked below to order your choice of either apple, pumpkin, or pecan pie **by Sunday, November 19th** and show up at our office to pick it up between 2pm and 6pm on Tuesday, November 21st.
+All you need to do is fill out the form linked below to order your choice of either apple, pumpkin, or pecan pie **by Sunday, November 18th** and show up at our office to pick it up between 10am and 1pm on Wednesday, November 21st.
 Our office is located at 6905 NW 122nd Street Oklahoma City, OK 73142.

 [You can place your order here.](https://goo.gl/forms/Jvy3DwahwaySUq9f2)